bbelyeu/flask-statsdclient/README.md

 ## Before committing any code

 We have a pre-commit hook each dev needs to setup.
-You can symlink it to run before each commit by changing directory to the repo and running:
+You can symlink it to run before each commit by changing directory to the repo and running

 ``` bash
 cd .git/hooks